dgilland/sqlservice/README.rst

 This library is meant to enhanced your usage of SQLAlchemy.
 SQLAlchemy is great and this library tries to build upon that by providing useful abstractions on top of it.

 - Database client similar to `Flask-SQLAlchemy <http://flask-sqlalchemy.pocoo.org/>`_ and `alchy.DatabaseManager <http://alchy.readthedocs.io/en/latest/api.html#alchy.manager.Manager>`_ that helps manage an ORM scoped session.
+- A model service interface that enhances model access and serialization.
-- Base class for a declarative ORM Model that makes updating model columns and relationships easier and convert to a dictionary a breeze.
+- Base class for a declarative ORM Model that makes updating model columns and relationships easier and converting to a dictionary a breeze.
 - A decorator based event registration for SQLAlchemy ORM events that can be used at the model class level.
 No need to register the event handler outside of the class definition.
-- A base service class that provides a unified way to save database records as either ORM models or plain dictionaries.
-- An application-side nestable transaction context-manager that helps implement pseudo-subtransactions for those that want implicit transaction demarcation, i.e. ``autocommit=False``, without the use of ``subtransactions=True``.
+- An application-side nestable transaction context-manager that helps implement pseudo-subtransactions for those that want implicit transaction demarcation, i.e. session autocommit, without using session subtransactions.
 - And more!